bluecadet/bric-nymeetup/presentation.md

 ^ Will

 ---

+#🤔

+^Who here has implemented a headless setup?

+^...with success?

+---

 #Headless/Decoupled Drupal

 Hard separation between theming layer and rest of CMS.
 Drupal acts as an API to a front-end framework like React or Angular.